Asymptotic invariants of lattices in locally compact groups: Ultraproducts of actions of locally compact groups

 Suppose that $G$ acts on the probability space $(X,\rb,\mu)$ preserving the measure.
-The ordered set with respect to the inclusion of sub-$\sigma$-algebras of $\rb$ for which the action of $G$ is continuous admit joins, that is for every two continuous sub-$\sigma$-algebras the $\sigma$-algebra generated by them is still continuous, and a maximal element, namely the $\sigma$-algebra generated by all the $A\in \rb$ such that $G$ is continuous at $A$.
+The set of sub-$\sigma$-algebras of $\rb$ for which the action of $G$ is continuous admits joins, that is for every two continuous sub-$\sigma$-algebras the $\sigma$-algebra generated by them is still continuous.
+Therefore there exists a maximal sub-$\sigma$-algebra of $\rb$ for which the action of $G$ is continuous.
+This $\sigma$-algebra is explicit: it is the $\sigma$-algebra generated by all the $A\in \rb$ such that $G$ is continuous at $A$.